Akane Yamaguchi: 2024: Olympic run and two home titles

 After a three-and-a-half-month recovery from a right foot injury sustained in late 2023, Yamaguchi began her 2024 season in January.
-She finished as the runner-up at consecutive tournaments the French Open and the All England Open.
-However, she retired during the All England final due to a right hip injury.
+She finished as the runner-up at consecutive tournaments, losing to An Se-young at the French Open and retiring against Carolina Marín in the All England Open final due to a right hip injury.
 This hip injury recurred at the Uber Cup in May, where she contributed to Japan's bronze medal.
 The injury continued to disrupt her Olympic preparations, leading to a withdrawal from the Indonesia Open in June and delaying her return to full-scale training until July, mere weeks before the Olympics.

 At the 2024 Paris Olympics, she reached the quarterfinals before losing to the eventual gold medalist, An Se-young.
-Following the Olympics, Yamaguchi secured two titles on home soil at the Japan Open and the Japan Masters.
+Following the Olympics, Yamaguchi secured two titles on home soil, defeating Busanan Ongbamrungphan to win the Japan Open and Gregoria Mariska Tunjung to claim the Japan Masters.
 Her season concluded with another injury-forced retirement, this time due to a right calf injury, at the All Japan Championships in December.

 2025: Third World Championship title

+Yamaguchi on the podium after winning her third women's singles title at the 2025 World Championships.

-Returning from a calf injury that concluded her 2024 season, Yamaguchi's 2025 season was highlighted by her victory at the World Championships in Paris.
+Returning from a calf injury that concluded her 2024 season, Yamaguchi's 2025 campaign was highlighted by a historic victory at the World Championships in Paris.
 She secured her third women's singles world title by defeating Chen Yufei in the final (21–9, 21–13).
 This victory made her the first Japanese player in any discipline to win three world championships titles.

-On the BWF World Tour, she consistently reached the semifinals in six tournaments she entered, including the three Super 1000 events: the All England Open, the Indonesia Open, and the China Open.
-She won her first world tour of the year in Korea Open and continues her good form by winning Arctic Open.
-She also reached the quarterfinals at the Asian Championships and contributed to Japan's bronze medal at the Sudirman Cup.
+On the World Tour Yamaguchi captured two Super 500 titles.
+She won her first tour title of the year at the Korea Open by defeating An Se-young.
+She followed this by winning the Arctic Open with a straight-games victory over Busanan Ongbamrungphan.
+She displayed consistent form throughout the season, reaching the semifinals of six tournaments she entered.
+This run included the season-ending World Tour Finals, as well as three Super 1000 events: the All England Open, the Indonesia Open, and the China Open.
+In team events, she represented Japan at the Sudirman Cup in Xiamen, contributing to the squad's bronze medal finish.